selfdual-brain/dexter-manual/source/07-executors.rst

 07. Executors
 =============

-As a DEX operates on top of a blockchain, it follows the basic principle of blockchains: there is a decentralized ledger of transactions which validators are building.
+Because a DEX operates on top of a blockchain, it follows the basic principle of blockchains: there is a decentralized ledger of transactions which validators are building.
 So, one can see a DEX as an evolving state of a sequential computer.

 As was explained in chapter 6, we fixed a certain set of transaction types and we fixed their semantics for all but one.
 The single exceptional case being ``add-order`` transaction.

 On the technical level, a single ``add-order`` execution must be resolved to a sequence of swaps.
 This is the job of an **executor**.
 We consider an executor to be pluggable part of DEX implementation.

 In this chapter we specify the algorithms of all executors currently supported in Dexter.
 The dynamic behaviour of these algorithms and especially the comparative measurements of their statistics is the primary motivation behind creating